 Yes, this really is Paul’s writing and it really is from his letter to the Romans!
-Yet for many, including myself for the first 25 years of my Christian life, it appears to be at odds with what most understand the apostle to be teaching in the rest of his epistle: in particular, those phrases I have bolded.
+Yet for many, including myself for the first 25 years of my Christian life, Romans 2 was an enigma – apparently at odds with what most understand the apostle to be teaching in the rest of his epistle: in particular, those phrases I have bolded.

 Firstly, the God I had learned from the Reformers could hardly be described as “kind” (Greek: χρηστότητοςG5544), at least not in a humanly intelligible sense.
 For I had been led to believe that His intention was to dispatch the souls of many of the beings created in His image to Hell, apart from the proportional few He had chosen to receive undeserved mercy by enabling them to apprehend salvation in Christ.
 [My concept of predestination at the time was sound enough – its context within overall providence was not].
 Far from being tolerant the Creator I perceived could not endure the foibles of anyone who did not match His own perfection, punishing them to a disproportionate degree (i.e. eternally) for what He knew them to capable of achieving unless He were to aid them, which in most cases he chose not to do.
 That, incidentally, is diametrically opposed to the quality of love as Paul later goes on to define it.
 If a human being treated a child or an animal in such a way (punishing it for that of which it was incapable) he would rightly be detested.
 It is no wonder the likes of Luther and Calvin regarded God’s nature as unintelligible from any human perspective.
 Given that Scripture defines God as love personified (1Jn4:8) that must also mean that divine Love is entirely different in nature to human love as that quality is described in Scripture (1Cor13:4-5).